 Around the time of World War II Rakusan ran out of his preferred paper.

-He then repurposed some sheets of watermarked dai-oban size paper by cutting it in half and printing a 36 Series design on each half.
+He then repurposed some sheets of dai-oban size paper previously watermarked for the 100 Series by cutting it in half and printing a 36 Series design on each half.

-Each of those copies was presumably printed around the same time, probably just before the war.
+Each of these copies was presumably printed around the same time, probably just before the war.

-Edition I 36 Series and Fan Series prints were originally delivered tipped into recessed wells of presentation sheets which are embossed in their lower margins with the series title (reading right-to-left), 篁子生画選, Koushisei Gasen:
+Edition I 36 Series and Fan Series prints were originally delivered tipped into recessed wells of presentation sheets which are embossed in their lower margins with the series title:

 Because all early edition I prints once had these presentation sheets, a copy which retains its presentation sheet must have been printed during the 1930s.